freeplane/docs/css-for-html-or-markdown.md

 _Since 1.9.12 (Dec 2021)_

-HTML or Markdown content can be styles using CSS.
+HTML or Markdown content can be formatted using CSS.

 ## Quick Start by Example